Man found guilty in 1991 cold-case murder of 16-year-old Sarah Yarborough

 Nicholas’ defense during his 2 1/2 week trial hinged on his attorney’s claim that he didn’t match the suspect description provided to police by two young witnesses, who said Yarborough’s assailant had acne or acne scars.
 Defense attorney David Montes also questioned the validity of the DNA evidence and said King County sheriff’s detectives were so desperate to solve the cold-case homicide that they turned to an untrained genetic genealogist who had offered up other potential suspects before identifying Nicholas.

-During closing arguments last week, Senior Deputy Prosecutor Mary Barbosa told jurors that detectives — who submitted DNA from dozens of men for testing before ruling them out as suspects — finally saw their patience and determination pay off when Nicholas was identified as Yarborough’s killer.
+During closing arguments last week, Senior Deputy Prosecutor Mary Barbosa told jurors that detectives — who submitted DNA from dozens of men for testing before ruling them out as suspects — finally saw their patience and determination pay off when Nicholas was identified as Yarborough’s killer from semen stains left on her clothing and DNA found under her fingernails.

 “There’s absolutely no reason to doubt the DNA work done in this case,” Barbosa said.